Morkaaa/Morkaaa/README.md

 - 👋 Hi, I’m @Morkaaa
 - 👀 I’m interested in ...
+Something
 - 🌱 I’m currently learning ...
 Yes
 - 💞️ I’m looking to collaborate on ...
+Something else
 - 📫 How to reach me ...
 No
 - 😄 Pronouns: ...
-Yes
+Yes but only one, sorry not sorry...
 - ⚡ Fun fact: ...
 Not yet

 <!---